Oolong: Preparation

 Recommended brewing techniques for oolong tea vary widely.
 One common method is to use a small steeping vessel, such as a gaiwan or Yixing clay teapot, with a higher than usual leaf to water ratio.
 Such vessels are used in the gongfu method of tea preparation, which involves multiple short steepings.

-For a single infusion, 1-to-5-minute steepings are recommended, depending on personal preference.
-Recommended water temperature ranges from 180-205 F.
+For a single infusion, 1- to 5-minute steepings are recommended, depending on personal preference.
+The recommended water temperature ranges from 180-205 F.

+Characteristics

 Caffeine

 Oolong contains caffeine, although the caffeine content in tea will vary based on terroir, when the leaf is plucked, and the production processes.

 Teaghrelins

 Some semi-oxidized oolong teas contain acylated flavonoid tetraglycosides, named teaghrelins due to their ability to bind to ghrelin receptors.
 Teaghrelins were isolated from Chin-shin oolong tea and Shy‐jih‐chuen oolong tea and recently from other oolong tea varieties.